 - Barilla America, Inc. v.
 New World Pasta Co.
 Represented the leading U.S. dry pasta maker in Lanham Act case involving our client’s Ronzoni, San Giorgio, Prince and Creamette packaging.
 Settled favorably to our client.

 - EverNu v.
 Rohm and Haas Co.
-Defended Rohm and Haas, which is part of the Dow Chemical Co., in a suit arising out of a trade secret misappropriation litigation.
-Obtained complete dismissal by trial court.
+Defending Rohm and Haas, which is part of the Dow Chemical Co., in a suit arising out of a trade secret misappropriation litigation.
+Obtained complete dismissal by trial court and currently defending appeal.

 - Walker v.
 WPIX.
 Defended WPIX-TV in invasion of privacy litigation involving Public Service Announcement.
 Obtained voluntary dismissal without settlement following discovery.

-Earlier in her career, Ms. Danoff was also lead counsel in the successful trial (and successful defense on appeal) of one of the leading cases on non-competes in Pennsylvania, Geisinger Clinic v.
-DiCuccio.
-She frequently handles injunctions and, in one recent case in federal court, won a highly unusual award of attorneys’ fees at the temporary restraining order stage of the case.
+Ms. Danoff frequently handles injunctions and, in one case in federal court, won a highly unusual award of attorneys’ fees at the temporary restraining order stage of the case.

 Harvard University, A.B., 1981, Magna cum laude, Phi Beta Kappa